friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.11.rst.txt

     You wrote a semicolon, `;`, where a comma was expected.

-(193) semicolon instead of commas - 2
+(194) Semicolon instead of commas - 2
 -------------------------------------

 .. code-block:: none